 Lou Queernaval – Gay Carnival, Nice

-During the Carnival of Nice, one evening parade is dedicated to gay carnival, called Lou Queernaval.
-It is billed as the 1st gay carnival in France and has had a bumpy start getting established but claims to be back for good in 2019.
-It is open to everyone, and is a paying event.
+During the Carnival of Nice, one evening parade is dedicated to gay carnival, organised by the LGBTQIA+ community of Nice.
+Lou Queernaval is billed as the 1st gay carnival in France and has had a bumpy time getting established since its first appearance in 2015.
+It hoped to be back for good in 2019 but then Covid happened.
+However it is taking place in 2023 and really does expect to become a regular part of Nice carnival from now on.
+This flamboyant, extravagant event is open to everyone, and is free of charge.
 For more information click here.

 Fête du Mimosa – Mimosa Festival, Mandelieu